Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

 Based on online reviews that I’ve read, many with sensitive skin were happy using this cleanser.

 The bottle comes with 150g of liquid, which is about 50% more than a tube cleanser.
-This may be to compensate for the more diluted content it has.
+This may be to compensate for the more diluted content.

 With the generous quantity, I’m happy that Curel Foaming Wash lasts longer than what I thought it would.
-Using it once daily, I’m about 80% through the bottle after 4 months of usage.
+Using it once daily, I was about 80% through the bottle after 4 months of usage.

 I love the sturdy bottle that seems to be made of good material.
 Even though it’s plastic, the bottle is thick enough to retain its form even if you squeeze it hard.
 Not that you would need to, but the feel is very solid.